ppy/osu-wiki/news/2026/2026-04-30-elite-nominators-2025.md

 series: miscellaneous
 ---

-Join us in celebrating the best of the best among those who dedicate their time and effort to keep the ranked section of osu! alive and thriving.
+Join us in celebrating the best of the best among those who dedicate their time and effort to keep the Ranked section of osu! alive and thriving.

 ![](/wiki/shared/news/2026-04-30-elite-nominators-2025/banner.jpg)